GradientSpaces/Rectified-Point-Flow/README.md

 python sample.py data_root="./demo/data" log_dir="./demo/"
 ```

+Add `visualizer.save_trajectory=true` to save the animation of the flow trajectory as a GIF, but note that the rendering is slow.

 **Custom checkpoints.** If you've trained a new RPF model with [`train.py`](train.py) (see [below](#training)), you can add the `ckpt_path` argument to use your own checkpoint instead.
 For example,

 ```bash